The Real Winners and Losers from UFC Fight Night: Cejudo vs. Dillashaw

 Lipski was always a step behind on the ground.
-After the first round, Calderwood was also able to find more success with her striking.
-She kept Lipski out of range and used her full tool kit in the win.
-The win puts her in the mix at 125 pounds.
+Calderwood was also able to find more success with her striking after the first round, keeping Lipski out of range to showcase her full tool kit and put herself in the mix at 125 pounds.
 In the post-fight interview, she called out flyweight contender Jessica Eye.

-Upending the much-hyped Lipski may earn her that title eliminator.
-It was a statement-making showing for the Scottish star.
+Upending the much-hyped Lipski may earn her that title eliminator after a statement-making showing for the Scottish star.

 Winner: Cory Sandhagen

 Cory Sandhagen had a little bit of hype within the MMA community but largely entered Saturday as an unknown.
-It is safe to say that after the latest UFC Fight Night, Sandhagen made a major move up the ranks.
+It is safe to say that after the latest UFC Fight Night, Sandhagen made a major move up the ranks against Mario Bautista.

-It was the first UFC fight on ESPN.
-After a few fights on the ESPN+ service, the preliminary card continued with Sandhagen vs. Mario Bautista on ESPN's flagship station.
+It was the first UFC fight on ESPN's flagship station after a few fights on the ESPN+ service.
 And once the fight was on the ground, Sandhagen put on a clinic.